SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 #### V_SYS_UGAIS_LOCATION

+Returns those LOC_IDs that were an original UGAIS location and the number of intervals associated with it.
+This uses V_SYS_UGAIS_ALL as a base.

 #### V_SYS_UGAIS_SCREEN

 Similar to V_SYS_GEN_UGAIS_ALL, this view returns all LOC_ID's and INT_ID's with an identified screen type (using V_SYS_INT_TYPE_CODE_SCREEN).
 No INT_ID values will be NULL.